Lift &Turn Drain Stopper Introduction:

 Requires either an Allen wrench or screwdriver to loosen the set screw.
 Usually, you do not need to end the screw.
 Lose it enough to remove the cork.

-Remove the cork off the post.
-If your pin has a pair of set screws, you will not pull off the bar.
+Remove the cork from the post.
+You will not pull off the bar if your pin has a pair of set screws.
 Attempt loosening the set screw a little more.
 If the set screws, it will not slide off the post.
 There may be calcium build-up among the base and cork.
 Try to apply a force or external pressure or liquid wrench kind solvent as the pin lifts off the post.

 When the cork lifts off the post, unfasten the base from the filter.

 Remove the cork.
 If your pin does have a set screw, it does not remove off.
 But, it continues rotating with unscrewing.
-Yet, the post thread is stripping, and you would need to build pressure upwards.
-In contrast, you are unscrewing the cork in hopes of unfastening it from the filter.
-If the maneuver doesn’t work, you will need to separate the tub waste flange from the drain pipe.
+Yet, the post thread is stripping, and you must build pressure upwards.
+In contrast, you unscrew the cork, hoping to unfasten it from the filter.
+If the maneuver doesn’t work, separate the tub waste flange from the drain pipe.

-Pro tip: replacing lift and turn cork with other stoppers is much simpler to work.
-All you have to perform is pull up on the pin to open, But with lift and turn cork.
-It can be a hassle to search for the point where the cork will remain or turn back down.
+Pro tip: Replacing the lift and turn cork with other stoppers is much simpler.
+Pulling up on the pin to open it with a lift and turn cork would be best.
+Searching for where the cork will remain or turn back down can be a hassle.